Red Sox vs. Royals MLB Betting Odds, Trends & Prediction

-Bryan Bello will oppose Seth Lugo in Tuesday’s pitching matchup at Kauffman Stadium.
-With the Royals listed as a favorite and the total sitting at 8.5 runs, where is the value tonight from Kansas City?
+Kutter Crawford will oppose Cole Ragans in Wednesday’s pitching matchup at Kauffman Stadium.
+With the Royals listed as a favorite and the total sitting at 8.5 runs, what is the smart play tonight from Kansas City?

 Game Matchup & Betting Odds